 A colostomy is an opening in the belly that connects to part of the large bowel (colon).
 The opening (called a stoma) is made during surgery.
 Part of the colon is brought through this opening and is attached to the skin on the belly.
 A bag is then attached to the skin to collect waste.

-Some conditions which may require a colostomy include bowel cancer, inflammatory bowel disease, diverticular disease or serious injury to the bowel.
+Some conditions which may require colostomies include bowel cancer, inflammatory bowel disease, diverticular disease or serious injury to the bowel.
 Colostomies can be temporary or permanent.

 Myth/Fact: Special Diet for Colostomy